OpenChain-Project/OpenChain-KWG/content/en/guide/governance_iso5230/appendix/1-policy-template.md

 ### (3) Be careful not to expose the company's intellectual property
 Do not contribute code or documents that may expose the company's intellectual property such as sensitive information or patents.

-* If the code you want to contribute includes a company's patent, you should check whether you can contribute to the project under the open source license.
+* If the code you want to contribute includes [Company]'s patent, you should check whether you can contribute to the project under the open source license.
 If there is any ambiguity, contact OSPO.

 ### (4) Be careful about signing the CLA.